Top 30 Best New Movies Of 201320.05.12 # Top Ten # 54 Comments

 Director: Kim Jee-Woon

 A notorious drug cartel leader (Norieg) escapes a FBI prisoner convoy and speeds to the Mexico border with his gang, where the only thing in his path is a sheriff (Schwarzenegger) and his inexperienced staff.
-Besides from the impressive list of character actors on board, this is the English language debut of impressive Korean director Kim Jee-Woon (‘I Saw the Devil’, ‘A Tale Of Two Sisters’), and his cinematographer.
-It doesn’t seem like his genre (not very dark material) so it’s hard to know what will emerge.
-But this is Schwarzenegger’s first leading man role in 10 years and any movie fan has to be curious about the mix.
+This is the English language debut of impressive Korean director Kim Jee-Woon (‘I Saw the Devil’, ‘A Tale Of Two Sisters’), and his cinematographer.
+A curious mix to be sure.
+While the stand itself is a little underwhelming, the build-up is tense, the supporting cast is full of great character actors, and it’s fun to watch Schwarzenegger’s first leading man role in 10 years.

 Starring: Vin Diesel, Karl Urban, Katee Sackhoff, Jordi Mollà